 The “couch potato” danger lurks especially during the long summer break from school.
 It’s vital that you have strategies in place to keep your child active during these times of the year.

-The American Journal of Public Health published a study in 2007 that revealed how over 5,000 kindergartners and first graders saw their body mass indexes (BMI) almost double when they came home from school on their summer breaks.
+The American Journal of Public Health published a study in 2007 that revealed that over 5,000 kindergartners and first graders saw their body mass indexes (BMI) almost double when they came home from school on their summer breaks.

 Dangers Your Child Faces as a Couch Potato